Ethan-Arrowood/posts/HDB-WebSocket-Tutorial/HarperDB-WebSocket-Tutorial.md

 })
 ```

-The core to this demo is quite short, `hdbClient.insert('dev:animals', [{ type, name, size }])` is all you need to insert records over websockets!
+The core to this demo is quite short, `hdbClient.insert('dev:animals', [{ type, name, size }])` is all you need to insert records over WebSockets!
 The client also supports `.update` and `.delete`.
-At this time, the websocket client cannot manage things like users, tables, or schemas.
+At this time, the WebSocket client cannot manage things like users, tables, or schemas.

 Try runnig the new script with `node data-entry.js`.
 The following image shows what is output in my terminal interface.